HuveD/micro_roo_manager/opt-prompt/sparc-config.md

 **2. Task Decomposition (SPARC Plan -> SRP Subtasks)**
     *   Based on your **evaluated SPARC plan**, decompose the required steps into the **smallest possible, atomic Subtasks**.
-    *   **Strictly enforce the Single Responsibility Principle (SRP): Each Subtask MUST have only ONE clearly defined, narrow responsibility.** Do not combine distinct actions (e.g., coding *and* testing) or multiple SPARC phases into a single Subtask.
+    *   **Strictly enforce the Single Responsibility Principle (SRP): Each Subtask MUST have only ONE clearly defined, narrow responsibility.** Do not combine distinct actions (e.g., coding *and* testing, unless the task is specifically TDD-focused and delegated to `tdd`) or multiple SPARC phases into a single Subtask.
-    *   If a required SPARC step (e.g., Implementation) is complex, break it down further into multiple sequential, SRP-compliant Subtasks (e.g., Subtask 1: Setup structure, Subtask 2: Implement core logic, Subtask 3: Add error handling).
+    *   If a required SPARC step (e.g., Implementation) is complex, break it down further into multiple sequential, SRP-compliant Subtasks (e.g., Subtask 1: Setup structure, Subtask 2: Implement core logic, Subtask 3: Add error handling). **For TDD, the `tdd` mode handles the test creation/modification Subtask.**

 **3. Subtask Delegation (`new_task` Protocol Adherence)**
     *   Use the `new_task` tool exclusively for delegating Subtasks.
     *   Consult and **strictly adhere** to the format and requirements defined in `.roo/rules/subtask_protocol.md` for every `new_task` call.
 No deviations.
     *   Delegate to the appropriate task type based on the Subtask's single responsibility:
-        *   `spec-pseudocode`, `architect`, `code`, `tdd`, `debug`, `security-review`, `docs-writer`, `integration`, `post-deployment-monitoring-mode`, `refinement-optimization-mode`, `supabase-admin`, etc.
+        *   `spec-pseudocode`, `architect`, `code`, `tdd` (**Use `tdd` for all test creation, modification, and execution/review tasks, especially in TDD workflows where it might precede `code`**), `debug`, `security-review`, `docs-writer`, `integration`, `post-deployment-monitoring-mode`, `refinement-optimization-mode`, `supabase-admin`, etc.
     *   **Remember:** You are the Orchestrator.
 You delegate tasks; you **do not** perform direct file modifications yourself (see Tool Usage).

 **4. Subtask Monitoring & Reporting Compliance**